How to Redirect WWW to non WWW in HTACCESS

 edit htaccess to redirect www to non www or vice versa.

 If you would like to do the reverse, that is force www to redirect to non-www, use the following code instead.
-It will force redirect from www to non-www version of your website.
+It will htaccess force www from www to non-www version of your website.

 RewriteEngine On